rondreis schotland highlands

 Day 1: Arrival in Edinburgh

-After landing, a private driver brings you into the city.
-As soon as you enter Edinburgh, you feel its unique energy: elegant, historic and slightly mysterious.
-Stroll through the New Town with its grand façades and charming cafés, or slip into the Old Town where narrow lanes whisper stories.
-Settle down on Princes Street or in the green belt surrounding the castle.
-Your Scottish journey begins gently and effortlessly.
+Upon landing, a private chauffeur will be waiting to take you to the city centre.
+As soon as you drive into the city, you’ll feel its unique energy: elegant, historic and just a touch mysterious.
+Stroll through the New Town with its stately facades and charming cafés, or delve into the Old Town, where alleyways whisper stories.
+Settle down on Princes Street or in the green belt around the castle.
+This is how your Scottish adventure begins, gently and relaxed.

 Day 2: Discover Edinburgh

-Today you get to know Edinburgh more intimately.
-Edinburgh Castle towers over the city and tells tales of kings, battles and centuries of tradition.
-Walk along the Royal Mile past artisans, street performers and historic buildings until you reach the Palace of Holyroodhouse, with its serene gardens and abbey ruins.
-Looking for a moment of calm?
-The Royal Botanic Garden offers a peaceful green escape with views over the skyline.
+Today you’ll get to know Edinburgh better.
+Edinburgh Castle towers over the city, telling tales of kings, battles and centuries of tradition.
+Stroll along the Royal Mile past craft shops, street musicians and historic buildings to the Palace of Holyroodhouse, with its serene gardens and abbey ruins.
+Looking for some peace and quiet after all the sights?
+The Royal Botanic Garden offers a green oasis with views over the skyline.

 Day 3: From Edinburgh to the Highlands – Perth, Scone Palace & Braemar

-The road towards the Highlands feels like a transition into another Scotland.
-In Perth, wander through charming streets beside the river.
-Just outside the city lies Scone Palace, for centuries the stage of royal coronations.
+The route to the Highlands feels like a transition to a different Scotland.
+In Perth, you can stroll through charming streets along the river.
+Just outside the town lies Scone Palace, the setting for royal coronations for centuries.

-Further north, forests, hills and open landscapes appear.
-Those who wish can stop in Blair Atholl or visit Blair Castle, known for its white façade and deep-rooted family history.
-Your day ends in Braemar, a village surrounded by dramatic mountains and quiet glens.
+Further north, forests, hills and open landscapes come into view.
+If you wish, stop off at Blair Atholl or visit Blair Castle, recognisable by its white façade and centuries of family history.
+Your day ends in Braemar, a village surrounded by impressive mountains and tranquil valleys.

-Day 4: Cairngorms National Park & atmospheric Balmoral
+Day 4: Cairngorms National Park & enchanting Balmoral

-Today you explore the calm and beauty of the Cairngorms: mountains, forests and open moorland stretching endlessly into the distance.
-Stop wherever the landscape calls you: viewpoints, walking trails or peaceful rivers.
+Today you’ll discover the tranquillity and beauty of the Cairngorms: mountains, forests and open moors that seem to stretch on endlessly.
+You’ll stop wherever the landscape beckons: at viewpoints, walking trails or tranquil rivers.

-A special moment awaits at Balmoral, the cherished Scottish residence of the Royal Family.
-The gardens, hills and stories give the estate an understated charm.
+A special highlight is Balmoral, the Royal Family’s beloved Scottish residence.
+The gardens, hills and stories make this a place of understated charm.

 Day 5: Aberdeen & Dunnottar Castle

-As you head towards the coast, Aberdeen appears in shimmering granite.
-The city feels lively, elegant and full of history.
-But the highlight of the day lies further south: Dunnottar Castle.
-The dramatic ruins stand high on a cliff, with the North Sea crashing below.
-The walk toward the castle and the sweeping views are pure poetry.
+On the way to the coast, Aberdeen greets you with its gleaming granite.
+The city proves to be lively, elegant and rich in history.
+But the highlight of the day awaits a little further south: Dunnottar Castle.
+The ruins stand guard atop a cliff with the North Sea raging below.
+The walk there and the view are pure poetry.

-Day 6: Whisky traditions, Culloden Battlefield & atmospheric Cawdor Castle
+Day 6: Whisky traditions, Culloden Battlefield & the atmospheric Cawdor Castle

-In Speyside, you discover the essence of Scottish whisky.
-A visit to a traditional cooperage reveals the craftsmanship that shapes the barrels from generation to generation.
-Not far away lies Culloden Battlefield, a place that invites reflection.
-Stories of the final Jacobite uprising resonate deeply.
-You end the day at Cawdor Castle, surrounded by beautiful gardens and steeped in legend.
+In Speyside, you’ll discover the essence of Scotch whisky.
+During a visit to a traditional cooperage, you’ll see how casks are crafted using skills that transcend generations.
+Not far from there lies Culloden Battlefield, a place that leaves you speechless.
+The stories of the last Jacobite uprising continue to resonate.
+You’ll round off the day at Cawdor Castle, surrounded by beautiful gardens and steeped in legend.

 Day 7: Along the North Coast 500

-Today you travel a stunning stretch of the North Coast 500, one of the world’s most iconic scenic routes.
-In Dornoch, a peaceful, timeless atmosphere reigns thanks to the beach and the old cathedral.
-Next comes Dunrobin Castle, a storybook sight.
-The gardens, the sea and the falconry display create a breathtaking setting.
+Today you’ll drive along a particularly beautiful stretch of the North Coast 500, one of the world’s most famous scenic routes.
+In Dornoch, there’s a peaceful, almost timeless atmosphere thanks to the beach and the old cathedral.
+Next comes Dunrobin Castle, a castle that looks as though it’s stepped straight out of a story.
+The gardens, the sea and the falconry display form a breathtaking backdrop.

 Day 8: Loch Ness, Urquhart Castle & the Great Glen

-The road along Loch Ness winds through a landscape of dark waters and lush hillsides.
-At Urquhart Castle, you enjoy one of the finest views over the loch, a place where history, silence and photography come together effortlessly.
-You then board a boat for a tranquil cruise filled with stories, legends and sweeping horizons.
-The day ends in Fort William, surrounded by Scotland’s highest mountains.
+The road along Loch Ness winds through an iconic landscape of dark waters and green slopes.
+At Urquhart Castle, you’ll enjoy one of the finest views of the loch.
+It’s a place that effortlessly combines photography, tranquillity and history.
+You then set sail on the loch, a peaceful journey full of stories, legends and vastness.
+You end up in Fort William, surrounded by Scotland’s highest mountains.

 Day 9: The world-famous Jacobite Steam Train

-Today you board the Jacobite Steam Train for a journey through the wild heart of the Highlands.
-The crossing over the Glenfinnan Viaduct feels cinematic yet entirely real.
-Below, Loch Shiel sparkles while the mountains unfold in full splendour.
-The entire ride radiates nostalgia and wonder.
+Today you board the Jacobite Steam Train for a journey through the rugged heart of the Highlands.
+The highlight is the passage over the Glenfinnan Viaduct, a moment that feels as cinematic as it does real.
+Loch Shiel glistens below and the mountain landscape unfolds in all its splendour.
+The entire journey exudes nostalgia and excitement.

 Day 10: Glencoe, Inveraray & Loch Lomond

-Glencoe is a place that truly moves you: rugged, grand and steeped in history.
-A short walk allows you to feel the valley up close.
-In Inveraray, enjoy elegant streets along Loch Fyne.
+Glencoe is a place that moves you: rugged, grand and steeped in history.
+A short walk gives you the chance to really experience the valley.
+In Inveraray, you can enjoy elegant streets along Loch Fyne.

-You continue to the serene Loch Lomond & The Trossachs National Park.
-A stop in Luss feels like a dream scene, with stone cottages and views across the water.
+You then drive on to the serene Loch Lomond & The Trossachs National Park.
+A stop in Luss feels like a little dream scene, with stone cottages and views across the water.

-Your journey concludes in Stirling, once the strategic heart of Scotland.
-The castle rises above the town and offers a magnificent panorama.
-It is a place filled with stories of heroes, battles and national pride.
+Your tour ends in Stirling, once the strategic heart of Scotland.
+The castle towers above the town and offers a magnificent panorama.
+It is a place steeped in heroic tales, from battles to national symbols.

-You then return to Edinburgh Airport and say goodbye to a country generous in landscapes, impressions and warmth.
+You then return to Edinburgh Airport and bid farewell to a country that is generous with impressions, landscapes and warmth.

-For this journey, expect an indicative price from €9,600 for 2 people.
-This price includes international flights, car rental, and accommodation in a room with breakfast and depends on your travel dates, hotel selection, and any extras such as excursions or extensions.
+For this tour, you can expect a guide price starting from €9,600 for two people.
+This price includes international flights, a hire car and accommodation on a bed and breakfast basis, and depends on your travel dates, hotel choices and any extras such as excursions or extensions.

 Why book with Caractère?